Ansible modules and plugins

 adcm_hc

-This module is designed to enable changing the host component map for a cluster.
+This module is designed to enable changing the host-component map for a cluster.
 You can break the component constraints during the sequence of operations.
-All constrainsts are checked only once during the operations sequence being performed.
-The module should be run only in the cluster or service context.
+All constraints are checked only once during the operation sequence being performed.
+The module should be run only in the cluster, service, or component context.
 The cluster identifier is taken from the context.

 Examples